vestrel00/contacts-android/howto/howto-update-contacts.md

 The rest of the APIs provided in this library allow you to modify Data fields (e.g. Email, Phone, etc).
 Essentially, anything that the Contacts Provider allows for modification =)

+## Updating photos and thumbnails

+Full-sized photos (and by API design thumbnails) can be set using other functions.

+For more info, read [How do I get/set/remove full-sized and thumbnail contact photos?](/howto/howto-get-set-remove-contact-raw-contact-photo.md)

 ### Local RawContacts

 Updates to local RawContacts are not synced!